janisoni515851/food-order/README.md

 # food-order
-This is a food ordering angular app made with love by Janvi
+This is a food ordering angular app made with love by Janvi and Rajat